-The Graduate Certificate Program is designed to prepare students for successful career entry in the malting, brewing, and distilling industries, while the Master of Science Program provides additional in-dept study for advanced placement in the craft brewing industry.
+The Graduate Certificate Program is designed to prepare students for successful career entry in the malting, brewing, and distilling industries, while the Master of Science Program provides additional in-depth study for advanced placement in the craft brewing industry.
 Eligible students have the option of enrolling on either program with all credits from the Graduate Certificate Program (18 in total) counting towards the Master of Science Program (33 credit hours in total).

-“This program’s practicality gave me the confidence I needed to succeed as a brewmaster.
-I am only here because of Auburn.”
+“This program’s practicality gave me the confidence I needed to succeed as a brewmaster,” Kostic said.
+“I am only here because of Auburn.”